FC Spartak Trnava: Sponsorship

-Support and tradition
+Support

-The main ultras group is called Ultras Spartak.
+The main ultras group are called Ultras Spartak.
 Traditionally, the club has had great support in the city, but it is very popular in the whole region.

 The club's official anthem is Il Silenzio.
 It is played prior to every home match, when the players are entering onto the pitch.

 Between 1988 and 2006, Spartak ultras had a mutual friendship with Baník Ostrava fans.
 Good relations and friendship still persist to this day.
+There are also friendships with GKS Katowice and ROW Rybnik.

 Rivalries

 The greatest rival is Slovan Bratislava.
 The rivalry has a long tradition and the derby is considered the most prestigious match in the Slovak football calendar.